 Anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults.
 Major Depressive Disorder specifically affects approximately 16.1 million American adults in a given year.
 Persistent Depressive Disorder, a form of depression that usually continues roughly at least two years, affects approximately 1.5% American adults in a given year.

-Psychological disorders like depression can have an impact on physical health as well.
+While they’re in the realm of “mental health”, psychological disorders like depression can have an impact on physical health as well.

 Impacts on physical health can include: